We Have Answers to your Fire Glass Questions

 Fire glass can be used in both propane and natural gas fire pits.
 The one recommendation we have for propane fire pits is to use glass half an inch thick or larger.
 This allows propane, a heavier gas, to rise more easily through the fire glass pieces.

 Whether you’re finishing a new fire pit or refurbishing an existing installation, our large selection of fire glass can help you create a fire feature you can be proud of.
-Check out our entire selection online or contact us with any additional questions you may have.
+You can also read our fire glass buying guide and contact us with any additional questions you may have.

 Be sure to check out our helpful fire glass calculators, as well.
 We’ve included a version on the bottom of this page for both rectangular and circular fire pits.
 You can also find matching calculators on all fire glass product pages.